nrkn/text-net-server/src/sims/pvz/readme.md

 # todo

+it's getting tedious defining the waves - and for good reason, the real game doesn't hard code the waves it has:

+LevelDef.waveCount
+LevelDef.zombieWhitelist
+LevelDef.heroZombie

+Every 10th wave is flag wave with 2.5x points, plus min(budget,8) + 1 normal zombies

+Each wave's pool is the whiteList, filtered on ZombieDef.earliestWave

+heroZombie is forced on the midpoint wave (math.floor), and the final wave

+Every allowed zombie that hasn't appeared yet is forced to the final wave

+---

 we have a lot of places where instead of using a random range for a number, we simplified by just picking a midpoint number - it would be nice for replays to play out slightly differently so look into adding ranges to more things